shubham-koirala/METCompare/README.md

    Some of these datasets are available in our OCTAD database ([link](https://github.com/Bin-Chen-Lab/octad)).

    - **DE (Differential Expression Analysis)**: Code used to perform DE analysis using the DEBoost method.
-   - **DOWNSTREAM**: Pathway analysis done using differentially expressed genes.
+   - **DOWNSTREAM**: Pathway analysis using differentially expressed genes.

 2. **SINGLE_CELL**
    - Code files: